vue-a11y/awesome-a11y-vue/README.md

 - [Web Accessibility Fundamentals (Vueschool)](https://vueschool.io/courses/web-accessibility-fundamentals)

 ## Components and plugins
+- [vue-accessibility-list](https://github.com/romulorodrigues/vue-accessibility-list) - An accessibility list for your project with the options: increase / decrease font and high contrast.
 - [@vue-a11y/announcer](https://github.com/vue-a11y/vue-announcer) - A simple way with Vue to announce any useful information for screen readers.
 - [@vue-a11y/skip-to](https://github.com/vue-a11y/vue-skip-to) -  It helps people who only use the keyboard to jump to what matters most.
 - [@vue-a11y/dark-mode](https://github.com/vue-a11y/vue-dark-mode) -  A component that helps to implement dark mode and other color modes in your Vue application..